alphagov/govuk-developer-docs/source/manual/transition-a-site.html.md

 on GOV.UK.
 These mappings are stored in a database and used by [Bouncer][] to handle requests to those old domains.

+Transitioning a site takes time and has to be prioritised.
+Please submit a request for your site to be transitioned at least two weeks before you need the site to be redirected.

 This page covers adding a site so that we can handle traffic to it, or changing the configuration of an existing site in the Transition app.